DukeCosmology/duke-cosmology-group/content/authors/hyeyun/_index.md

   - Researchers
 ---

-I am a postdoc at the Department of Physics, Duke University.
+- HyeYun is a postdoc at the Department of Physics, Duke University.
-I will be located in La Serena, Chile, to work on commissioning for the [Vera.
+- HyeYun will be located in La Serena, Chile, to work on commissioning for the [Vera.
 C. Rubin Observatory](https://rubinobservatory.org).